Class 10 Biology class: Girls start menstruating between the age of 10-15 years and often hit menopause anytime between 48-55 years.

 Menopause isn’t really a happy phase in a women’s life, and an early menopause just makes the situation worse.
-Starting with irregular periods, a woman’s body undergoes a lot of hormonal changes from fluctuating levels of oestrogen and progesterone to worsening of mood swings during the perimenopausal peri until one fine day her menstruation cycle ceases completely.
+Starting with irregular periods, a woman’s body undergoes a lot of hormonal changes from fluctuating levels of estrogen and progesterone to worsening of mood swings during the perimenopausal period until one fine day her menstruation cycle ceases completely.

 Such changes leave a woman prone to hot flashes, which is assumed to be caused due to changes in circulation and as an effect, a red flushed face and sweating are common occurrences.
 Itchy skin, vaginal dryness, reduced libido and even depression can be noticed during perimenopausal.